Why Website Speed Matters for Performance & SEO

 2. Convert to Next‑Gen Image Formats

 Next‑gen formats such as WebP and AVIF deliver superior compression compared to JPEG and PNG, drastically cutting file sizes while preserving quality .
 Tools like Google’s Squoosh or command‑line utilities (cwebp, avif‑cli) can batch‑convert existing assets; WordPress plugins (Imagify, ShortPixel) offer seamless integration for CMS sites .
-Always include fallback images for browsers that lack full support by using the <picture> element with multiple sources .
+Always include fallback images for browsers that lack full support by using the

 3. Leverage Browser Caching